-- Sustainable Technologies and Alternative Fuels Plan - Vehicle Fuel Efficiency and CO2 Emissions Progress and Performance vehicles with a start-stop function (sometimes referred to as micro hybrids), to hybrid electric vehicles (HEVs), plug-in electric vehicles (PHEVs), and battery electric (or "all-electric") vehicles (BEVs).
+Electrified vehicle (EV) technologies range from conventional gas-engine vehicles with a start-stop function (sometimes referred to as micro hybrids), to hybrid electric vehicles (HEVs), plug-in electric vehicles (PHEVs), and battery electric (or "all-electric") vehicles (BEVs).
 These technologies offer a range of benefits that can vary with driving conditions.
 We believe it is important to offer customers a range of fuel-efficient and reduced-emission vehicles, including efficient traditional gas-powered vehicles and electrified vehicle options.
 We are also committed to helping customers understand the relative advantages of different vehicle options based on their driving needs.
 We call this approach the "power of choice."